dpretet/friscv/doc/ios_params.md

 - aresetn
     - the main asynchronous active low reset
-    - input
+    - input, 1 bit
     - don't use it if already using srst

 - srst
     - the main synchronous active high reset
-    - input
+    - input, 1 bit
     - don't use it if already using aresetn

 - ext_irq
     - external interrupt, from any hardware source
-    - input
+    - input, 1 bit

 - sw_irq
     - software interrupt, from any other hart or PLIC controller
-    - input
+    - input, 1 bit

 - timer_irq
     - timer interrupt, from CLINT controller
-    - input
+    - input, 1 bit

 - status
     - debug bus